nicolassinott/HFT/README.md

 # 📈 HFT

 Repository dedicated for the analysis of some papers on high frequency trading.
-Our work is done under the supervision of Mr. Mathieu Rosenbaum in the course MAP511 - Initiation à la recherche.
+Our work is done under the supervision of Professor Mathieu Rosenbaum in the course MAP511 - Initiation à la recherche of École Polytechnique.

 ## 📜 Papers